JazzScheme

 • Many Gambit specific improvements related to performance and space.

-• All jazz modules have now been ported to the new kernel at least enough to load correctly.
+• All jazz units have now been ported to the new kernel at least enough to load correctly.

 2007-11-11 - New Gambit based kernel now faster than the old C++ kernel!